wp-plugins/sz-google/readme.txt

 = You can use the functions of the plugin with PHP? = Yes, many operations of the plugin are also accessible via the specific functions to be called in your PHP program, so you can customize a wordpress theme using only the code.
 To know the list of functions provided by the plugin read the <a href="http://startbyzero.com/webmaster/plugin-sz-google-per-wordpress-e-modulo-google/">official documentation</a>.

+= How to find the code meta google translate? =
+Before you use the google translate module must register the site that you want to manage on their google account using the following official link <a href="https://translate.google.com/manager/website/">Google Translate Tools</a>.
+Once inserit your site to perform the action "get code", display meta code and insert this in the field.

 == Screenshots ==.

 1. Plugin SZ-Google and administration panel